Hidden Cells of Newgate Prison – London, England - Atlas Obscura

 But downstairs, past cellars filled with beer barrels, you’ll find what’s believed to be some of the former Newgate jail cells.
 Dark and damp with rusted iron bars, the cramped rooms certainly have the air of a centuries-old dungeon.
 It is said that there was once a tunnel that connected these cells with the main prison across Newgate Street.
 Whether this is true or a story passed down by locals over the year is unclear.
 It does seem likely though that the Viaduct had strong links with Newgate Prison, and was built on the site of an old debtor’s prison called the Giltspur Compter.

-There are other rumours surrounding the Viaduct Tavern, such as an opium den being installed on the floor above the pub, and a brothel in the upper floors.
+There are other rumors surrounding the Viaduct Tavern, such as an opium den being installed on the floor above the pub, and a brothel in the upper floors.
 Perhaps the real story of the mysterious, chilling cells in the basement of the pub will never be known.
 Regardless, a visit to the Viaduct Tavern offers the opportunity to enjoy one of the few remaining, authentic Victorian gin palaces in London.

 Know Before You Go